 For the letters, I knew I wanted something “fancy” but with some weight.
 So I used the Cricut access font: Wanderlust in bold.
 My letters are about 2-3 in tall.
 And in the video above you can see, since each letter was going on it’s own pennant, I was able to move the letters around on the design space editor page to make the best use of my piece of card stock (always looking for ways to avoid material waste!).

-Then it’s as easy as glueing the pieces together.
-Our suitcase had a pocket on the top, so it was easy to just clip the letters on with cute clothes pins.
+Then it’s as easy as gluing the pieces together.
+Our suitcase had a pocket on the top, so it was easy to just clip the letters on with cute clothespins.
 But you could also attach ribbon on the back to create a banner.
 The tissue paper filled in another pocket in the bottom, and was sweetly appropriate for the “gift table”.

 I am a Cricut Ambassador.
 I received an Explore Air cutting machine to facilitate fabulous DIY projects like this one.
 All opinions are my own.

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.